 A metalsmith and art historian, Laura Marsolek was a 2018-19 Luce Scholar in residence at Mehrangarh Museum Trust in Jodhpur, India where she studied decorative arts and jewelry traditions at the Marwar court, while also apprenticing with two local jewelers in Jodhpur.
 This blog documents her research and experience during her studies.

-Receive updates on South Asia Center news.
+Keep up to date on South Asia Center news!

 Outreach for Educators

 The South Asia Center provides outreach support for K-12 educators through workshops and classroom visits and by providing resources online that can assist teachers in designing programs that enrich student’s knowledge of South Asia.